gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v24.0.0.0 2015-05-14 Added a 'src/Schematcis/SchCompParamStamper.vbs' module which copies parameter visibility from a source to a destination schematic component, closes #187.
+v24.0.1.0 2015-05-18 Removed test.pas from the Altium project and repo.
+Added note about project file hierarchy in Altium Designer (or lack thereof).
+Fixed bug where the function which modifies the parameter visibility in the 'SchCompParamStamper' module does not notify the schematic server that the schematic has changed, closes #190.
+Added ability for 'SchCompParamStamper.vbs' module to also copy across the parameter location (relative to the component), closes #188. v24.0.0.0 2015-05-14 Added a 'src/Schematcis/SchCompParamStamper.vbs' module which copies parameter visibility from a source to a destination schematic component, closes #187.
 Added relevant information to the README. v23.0.0.0 2015-04-30 Added script that checks that PCB designators have the correct rotation, closes #104.
 Added relevant information to the README. v22.7.2.0 2015-04-30 Fixed bug where 'DeleteSchematicParameters.vbs' did not inform Altium that schematics was modified, closes #184.
 Fixed bug where 'AddSpecialSchParams.vbs' did not inform Altium that schematic was modified, closes #183.